delta-io/delta/kernel/USER_GUIDE.md

 ##### Method readParquetFiles()

 This method takes as input information as `FileReadContext`s and returns the data in a series of columnar batches.
 The columns to be read from the Parquet file are defined by the physical schema, and the return batches must match that schema.
-To implement this method, you may have to first implement your own `<code>[ColumnarBatch](https://delta-io.github.io/delta/snapshot/kernel-api/java/api//io/delta/kernel/data/ColumnarBatch.html)`</code> and `<code>[ColumnVector](https://delta-io.github.io/delta/snapshot/kernel-api/java/api//io/delta/kernel/data/ColumnVector.html)`</code> which is used to represent the in-memory data generated from the Parquet files.
+To implement this method, you may have to first implement your own [`ColumnarBatch`](https://delta-io.github.io/delta/snapshot/kernel-api/java/api/io/delta/kernel/data/ColumnarBatch.html) and [`ColumnVector`](https://delta-io.github.io/delta/snapshot/kernel-api/java/api//io/delta/kernel/data/ColumnVector.html) which is used to represent the in-memory data generated from the Parquet files.

-When identifying the columns to read, note that there are multiple types of columns in the physical schema (represented as a StructType).
+When identifying the columns to read, note that there are multiple types of columns in the physical schema (represented as a [`StructType`](https://delta-io.github.io/delta/snapshot/kernel-api/java/api/io/delta/kernel/types/StructType.html)).

 * Data columns: Columns that are expected to be read from the Parquet file.
 Based on the ``StructField`` object defining the column, there are two cases of mapping the column description to the right column in the file.
     * If the optional ``StructField.fieldId`` is defined, then read the column in the Parquet file which has the same field id.
     * Otherwise, read the column in the Parquet file that matches the same name.
 * Metadata columns: These are special columns that must be populated using metadata about the Parquet file.
 To understand how to populate such a column, first match the column name against the set of standard metadata column name constants.
 For example,
-    * ``StructField`.`ROW_INDEX_COLUMN_NAME``, then you have to a generate column vector populated with the actual index of each row in the Parquet file (that is, not indexed by the possibly subset of rows return after Parquet data skipping).
+    * `` StructField.ROW_INDEX_COLUMN_NAME ``, then you have to a generate column vector populated with the actual index of each row in the Parquet file (that is, not indexed by the possibly subset of rows return after Parquet data skipping).
 See the docs for more details.

-**Requirements and guarantees: **Any implementation must adhere to the following guarantees.
+**Requirements and guarantees: **

+Any implementation must adhere to the following guarantees.

 * The schema of the returned ColumnarBatches must match the physical schema.